 Thursday: Tell your friends what you are learning about music therapy!
 Especially your friends in healthcare or politics 👀

-Friday: Become a member of Fort Worth Music Therapy Fund.
+Friday: Become a sustaining donor of Music Therapy Access Fund.
 You’ll get cool swag, we’ll know that we can count on your $10/mo (which really helps with budgeting and planning!), and everyone wins – especially those in need of music therapy.
-Fort Worth Music Therapy Fund gave away over $20,000 in Music Therapy Intern Scholarships and David Belshe Music Therapy Grants in 2020 and 2021.
+Music Therapy Access Fund gave away over $20,000 in Music Therapy Intern Scholarships and David Belshe Music Therapy Grants in 2020 and 2021.
 How much more can we give with your support?

-Do you have any questions about Fort Worth Music Therapy Fund?
+Do you have any questions about Music Therapy Access Fund?
 Reach out to Nikki and get involved!